rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ### Is Rust mandated for your course or activity, or did you choose it yourself?

 - Rust was mandated
-- I choose to use Rust
+- I chose to use Rust

 ## Your opinions about Rust